|Rating:||8.5 / 10|

 The one negative of the water container is that the spout.
 While you can drink from it directly, its reasonably small so filling it up requires you to almost drag the bottle underwater to get traction.
 The reason the water spout is this size is be cause it’s designed to work with the Platypus Gravity Works 2.0L Water Filter.

-As mentioned, I have been using this soft water bottle for many years and when it eventually dies I am more than confident I will replace it with the same version.
+As mentioned, I have been using this soft water bottle for many years and when it eventually dies I am more than confident I will replace it with the same version as it accompanies me on every multi-day hike that I do.

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!